vkosiyan/Minesweeper/README.md

 * [Next Steps](#next-steps)

 # About The Project
 Minesweeper is a single-player game where the objective is to clear and mark all hidden "mines" or "bombs" without detonating them.
 The player does this by using clues from neighboring tiles that display how many bombs are touching it.
-The player right clicks the tiles they believe are bombs to mark them with flags, and if all bombs are marked correctly,the player wins.
+The player right clicks the tiles they believe are bombs to mark them with flags, and if all bombs are marked correctly, the player wins.
 If a player clicks one bomb, all bombs will activate and the game is over.

 ![Loaded Game](images/readme/loadedgame.png)

 For this version, there's a fun twist where all the bombs are "imposters" from the game Among Us.
 If you activate one imposter, all will appear.

 ![Game Over](images/readme/imposters.png)

 Using the help of numbers of neighboring tiles, you go through and mark each suspected imposter tile with a "SUS" instead of a flag.
 If the player marks all the imposters correctly without triggering them, then the player wins!